Find free food and food banks

-Some supermarkets have quiet or relaxed shopping hours where they turn off music.
+Some supermarkets have quiet or relaxed shopping hours when they turn off music.
 They may also have lower lighting.

 You could try getting a sunflower lanyard.
-This shows other people that you have an invisible condition or impairment.
+The lanyard shows other people that you:

-You can find volunteers to shop for you by contacting:
+You can find volunteers to shop with you or for you by contacting:

 You could also try to find support through local Facebook groups.